markcmurphy/devdocs-portal/Orders.md

 </div>

 ## Orders
 The Order object contains a record of the purchase agreement between a shopper and a merchant.
+Orders contain information about the shopper, the item(s) purchased, the shopper's addresses, the payment method used and more.
 To learn more about creating orders, see [Orders Overview](https://developer.bigcommerce.com/api-docs/orders/orders-overview).

 ## Order Currency Fields